bartvanhoey/ReadMeGenerator/README.md

 # ReadMeGenerator

-Generates a README file of a VsCode Extension from a json file.
+Generates the README file of a VsCode Extension from a json file.